BIMSBbioinfo/intro2UnixandSGE/README.md

 ### Acknowledgements

 Initially created by Altuna Akalin.
-Some of the material is based on Martin Siegert's documentation of SGE cluster.
+Some of the material is based on Martin Siegert's documentation of the Grid Engine cluster.